 • Keep within areas open to the public: Floors A, 3, 4 and 5.

 • Make every effort to maintain a quiet atmosphere, and use cellular telephones only in a manner not disturbing to other persons.

 • Obey all laws while they are in the building and on the premises.

 • Supervise and monitor the behavior of an accompanying child under the age of 12.
 The Library is not responsible for children left unattended in the Library.
 If a child’s behavior disturbs Library users or staff, or results in damage to Library property, Library staff may seek the removal of the adult and child from the Library.
 The parent or guardian of any minor who willfully causes damage to or destroys Library property may be liable for all damages caused by the minor.

-• Use electrical, electronic or mechanical devices only in designated electrical outlets.
+• Only designated electrical outlets may be used to charge devices, and only devices reasonably used for legal research (laptops, tablets or cell phones) may be charged at those designated outlets.
 One device per plug is allowed; the use of power strips/surge protectors/extension cords is not allowed.

 • Wear shirts/tops, pants/skirts/shorts, and shoes/other footwear.